The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: Whitehead groups of the finite subgroups of

-\begin{proof}[Proof of \repr{whbnS2}.]
-Let $G$ be isomorphic to a finite subgroup of $B_{n}(\St)$.
+\begin{proof} Let $G$ be isomorphic to a finite subgroup of $B_{n}(\St)$.
 We recall once more that $G$ is cyclic, dicyclic or binary polyhedral.
-By~\cite[page 39]{KL}, the rank $r$ of $G$ is equal to $r_{1}-r_{2}$, and so
+Let $r_{1}$ denote the number of conjugacy classes of unordered pairs $\brak{g,g^{-1}}$ in $G$, where $g\in G$, and let $r_{2}$ be the number of conjugacy classes of cyclic subgroups of $G$.
+By~\cite[page 39]{KL}, the rank $r$ of $\wh{G}$ is equal to $r_{1}-r_{2}$, and so:

 We treat the possibilities for $G$ separately.

 \begin{enumerate}[(a)] \item $G\cong \Z_{m}$, where $m\in \N$.
 Since $G$ is Abelian, $r_{1}$ is just the number of unordered pairs $\brak{g,g^{-1}}$ in $G$, where $g$ runs over the elements of $G$, and $r_{2}$ is the number of cyclic subgroups of $G$.
 Since $g=g^{-1}$ if and only if $\ord{\ang{g}}\in \brak{1,2}$, we have that $r_{1}=\frac{m-1}{2}+1$ if $m$ is odd, and $r_{1}=\frac{m-2}{2}+2$ if $m$ is even.
 So $r_{1}=\left\lfloor \frac{m}{2} \right\rfloor+1$.
 Since the subgroups of $\Z_{m}$ are in bijection with the divisors of $m$, we have $r_{2}= \delta(m)$, so $r=r_{1}-r_{2}=\left\lfloor \frac{m}{2} \right\rfloor+1-\delta(m)$ as required.